vivqu/vivqu.github.io/_posts/2019-12-31-year-in-numbers.md

 image: assets/img/posts/2019-year-in-review/senmo-sunrise.png
 ---

-Last year on this day, I was going to sleep on an extremely uncomfortable hotel bed in [Abashiri, Hokkaido](https://www.japan-guide.com/e/e6865.html).
+Last year on this day, I was going to sleep on an uncomfortable hotel bed in [Abashiri, Hokkaido](https://www.japan-guide.com/e/e6865.html).
 We had just finished an exceptionally mediocre meal at [Victoria Station](https://goo.gl/maps/THDHX2Umt2kL3ggW8).
 It was a classic example of Japanese "family restaurants" ([ファミレス](https://www.japan-guide.com/e/e2036_family.html), _famiresu_), places that no one is ever excited about but do good enough in a pinch.